 Pressure within static fluids depends on the properties of the fluid, the acceleration due to gravity, and the depth within the fluid.

-Identify factors that determine the pressure exerted by a static liquid
+Identify factors that determine the pressure exerted by static liquids and gases

 Hydrostatic pressure refers to the pressure exerted by a fluid (gas or liquid) at any point in space within that fluid, assuming that the fluid is incompressible and at rest.